cofoeducistudent/BMMDB_c/README.md

 3. Enter: username/email address/password...

-4. Press the blue <'Process'>
+4. Press the blue <'Process'> button

     **This will provide a selection of all your reviews**

 5. Select Radio Button Option **Update Review(s)**

-6. Enter: username/email address/password...
+6. Re-enter: username/email address/password...

-7. Use the drop down and select a review to update
+7. Use the **drop down** and **select a review** to update

 8. click on the orange **'<Update Selected>'** button.

-    **Member Update Sheet page will open up, you can complete your changes**
+    **The Member Update Sheet page will open, allowing you can complete your review update/changes**

+    To do this....

-10. Enter: username/email address/password...
+10. Re-enter: username/email address/password... on the update-sheet

 11. Complete the Sheet

-12. Tick the 'Confirm Changes' check box
+12. Tick the **'Confirm Changes'** check box

 13. press the orange **Submit Review** button.

+<a id="important"></a>
+**Note:The reason for multiple entries of email cred is to make it harder for an unauthorized user to access the members page and carry out updates.
+This is not a full authentication site, so sessions are not active.**

+> # **FINALLY!!** The file **'defaultdb.py'** is a tool to allow the site administrator to reset the database quickly after site installation and testing of review submissions.
+It is not intended to remain and is a one-shot tool for this purpose.
+Therefore it is to be deleted once all is working satisfactorily.
+Fin!#